-While researching my book, Johannesburg ‘Then & Now’, there were several sections where the amount of information I uncovered was too much for the allocated space.
+While researching my book, Johannesburg ‘Then & Now’, there were several sections where the amount of information I uncovered was too large for the allocated space.
 The piece on the old arcades was one such example.
 Presented here is the original long version

 Pedestrian arcades ran mostly north-south and connected main roads like Market, Commissioner and Fox Streets.
-They provided double volume shopping galleries and refuge from the dust storms, heat and the general hustle and bustle of the town.
+They provided double-volume shopping galleries and refuge from the dust storms, heat and the general hustle and bustle of the town.
 Think of them as calm walkways through buildings.
-Clive Chipkin adds “The roofed shopping arcades were examples of ingenious adaptations made for colonial markets of the great 19th century merchandising galleries, from the Crystal Palace (exhibition) of 1851.”
+Clive Chipkin adds “The roofed shopping arcades were examples of ingenious adaptations made for colonial markets of the great 19th-century merchandising galleries, from the Crystal Palace (exhibition) of 1851.”

 Old Arcade

-The first and most attractive of these was The Arcade 1889/90 at 100 Market Street designed by Canning & Goad.
+The first and most attractive was The Arcade 1889/90 at 100 Market Street designed by Canning & Goad.
 It was also known as the ‘Old Arcade’ and connected Market Street to Commissioner Street between Loveday & Rissik Street.
-When it first opened, with 20 shops and 51 offices, the Market street entrance would have looked over the eastern portion of the old Market Square with the Rissik Street Post Office on the right.
+When it first opened, with 20 shops and 51 offices, the Market Street entrance would have looked over the eastern portion of the old Market Square with the Rissik Street Post Office on the right.
 City Hall would have replaced this view when it was completed in 1915.

 The Victorian cast-iron structure was imported from Walter MacFarlane’s Saracen Foundry in Glasgow.
-It had a high vaulted roof with a central dome surrounded by a glass in a fish-scaled pattern along with decorative arches and ornate scrollwork.
+It had a high vaulted roof with a central dome surrounded by glass in a fish-scaled pattern along with decorative arches and ornate scrollwork.
 The ground floor was for shops and the first floor comprised of offices.
 In the 1950s, the roof fell into bad repair and was taken down for safety reasons.

 The arcade was demolished and replaced by the Old Arcade Building which was designed by Hymie Radomsky and built in 1962.
 A modern arcade link which was incorporated into the new building design was recently renovated by Urban Ocean, but it does not compare to the grandeur of the original.